 Ultimately, TickTick is a good app but there are too many limitations on its free version to make long-term use.
 There’s more space for the free app to boost beefing because some features didn’t work as expected or were hard to find.

 - Flexible views of calendars, you can more easily test and monitor your schedules with five different views of the calendar.

 - It also helps you set and pay attention to your goals with Pomo Timer, Practice the Pomodoro Technique, and White noises.

 - Once you enable the time zone option in the settings you will never get lost in time.

-- Sleek & exquisite interface, In addition to enriching your screen, TickTick will also make you less stressful.
+- Sleek & exquisite interface, In addition to enriching your screen, TickTick will also make you less stressed.